 A gentle touch and mild cleaning products will remove all but the toughest stains from leather.
-While there are plenty of commercial leather cleaners on the market, all you need is a mild soap like Castile, saddle soap, or a bar of ivory, some warm water, and a microfiber cloth.
+While there are plenty of good commercial leather cleaners on the market like Chemical Guys Leather Cleaner, all you need is a mild soap like Castile, saddle soap, or a bar of Ivory, some warm water, and a microfiber cloth.

 Create a cleaning solution in a small bowl or bucket with warm water and a few drops of liquid soap.
 If you are using a bar of soap, simply dampen the microfiber cloth and rub it over the bar of soap.

 Work in small areas, starting at the top of the sofa, and wipe down each piece of the surface.
 Your cloth should be thoroughly wet, but not dripping.
 For areas of heavier soil like sofa arms, use gentle circular motions to trap all of the soil.
 Rinse and wring the cloth frequently as you work.